thriveweb/sailinginparadise/content/boatTours/2019-05-28-sunset-city-lights-cruise.md

   Looking for the Gold Coast's best sunset views?
-There is no better place to watch the sunset on the Gold Coast than, relaxing on a yacht on the Broadwater!
+There is no better place to watch the sunset on the Gold Coast than relaxing on a yacht on the Broadwater!
 No seriously...